-27 According to the 2011-2015 American Community Survey 5-Year Estimates, the median income for veterans in Florida is \$35,572 compared to \$23,629 for nonveterans.
+29 According to the 2016 American Community Survey 1-year estimates, the median income for veterans in Florida is \$36,686 compared to \$25,193 for nonveterans.

-28 Expenditures for investment into the small business are limited to manufacturing, equipment, and facilities expenses or other operating costs or fixed capital outlay projects.
+30 Expenditures for investment into the small business are limited to manufacturing, equipment, and facilities expenses or other operating costs or fixed capital outlay projects.

-The Veterans Employment Small Business Grant Program takes effect on July 1, 2017 and terminates on July 1, 2022.
-On July 1, 2022, FIFV must transfer any unexpended funds to the DEO for reversion to the State Economic Enhancement and Development Trust Fund.
+The Veterans Employment Small Business Grant Program takes effect on July 1, 2018 and terminates on October 1, 2024.
+If any appropriated funds remain upon termination of the program, FIFV must transfer any unexpended funds to the DEO for deposit in the State Economic Enhancement and Development Trust Fund.